KingSora/OverlayScrollbars/packages/overlayscrollbars/README.md

 Simply download it from the [Releases](https://github.com/KingSora/OverlayScrollbars/releases) or use a [CDN](https://cdnjs.com/libraries/overlayscrollbars).

 - Use the javascript files with the `.browser` extension.
-- Use the javascript files with the `.es5` extension if you need to support older browsers like IE11, otherwise use the `.es6` files.
+- Use the javascript files with the `.es5` extension if you need to support older browsers, otherwise use the `.es6` files.
 - For production use the javascript / stylesheet files with the `.min` extension.

 Embedd OverlayScrollbars manually in your HTML: